 In 2002 the DEP prepared a Source Water Assessment Program (SWAP) Report for our water supply source(s).
-This report assesses the susceptibility of public water supplies: The Zone I for our wells is a 400 foot radius around the wellhead.
+This report assesses the susceptibility of public water supplies: The Zone I for our wells is a 400-foot radius around the wellhead.
 Massachusetts Drinking Water Regulations (310 CMR 22.00 Drinking Water) requires public water suppliers to own or control the Zone I through a conservation restriction.
-Only water supply activities are allowed within the Zone I. However many public water supplies were developed prior to the DEP's regulations and contain non-water supply activities such as homes, recreation fields and public roads.
-All of our wells are located in aquifers with a high vulnerability to contamination due to the absence of hydro-geologic barriers (clay) that can prevent contamination migration.
-The Zone IIs for Sudbury are a mixture primarily of residential, forest and wetlands land uses with a small portion consisting of other uses such as recreation, agriculture, commercial, light industry.
+Only water supply activities are allowed within the Zone I. However, many public water supplies were developed prior to the DEPs regulations and contain non-water supply activities such as homes, recreation fields and public roads.
+All our wells are located in aquifers with a high vulnerability to contamination due to the absence of hydro-geologic barriers (clay) that can prevent contamination migration.
+The Zone IIs for Sudbury are a mixture primarily of residential, forest and wetlands land use with a small portion consisting of other uses such as recreation, agriculture, commercial, light industry.
 The District employs corrective actions by continuing to work with local and state offices for the promotion of good practices on land contained within our Zone I and Zone II areas.
-The DEP has commended the District for taking an active role in promoting source protection measures in the water supply protection areas through: Adopting land use controls that meet the DEP's Drinking Water Regulations and partnering with the Town of Sudbury to study the feasibility of sewering
+The DEP has commended the District for taking an active role in promoting source protection measures in the water supply protection areas through: Adopting land use controls that meet the DEPs Drinking Water Regulations and partnering with the Town of Sudbury to study the feasibility of sewering the commercial section of Route 20.
+A complete SWAP Report can be viewed online at www.sudburywater.com or mailed upon request.